aumtuhin/iungo-react-native/README.md

 # iungo
-is a latin name means connect, a social media app
+is a latin name means connect, a social media app.
+## building with react-native expo cli

+## Feel free to cintribut